-Shop Local (or Online)
+Shop Local (or Online) for the Best Bank

-Don’t Break the Rules
+Don’t Break the Rules Set by the IRS

 Now that you’ve got your business bank account set up, be sure to follow the rules so you don’t get in trouble with the IRS.
 A business account is not intended for personal use, so don’t use your business debit card the next time you hit the Starbucks drive-thru (unless of course, this is a business expense and you can prove it).
 Keep track of all of your receipts, make sure all real estate related expenses are coming out of this account.
-The rent that you receive every month should be deposited into this account.
+The rent that you receive every month should be deposited into this account also.

 Expenses are a part of any business, and real estate is no exception.
 This might seem obvious, but what you personally make from your business can only be calculated from what your business makes after expenses.
 You’ll need to factor in vacancies, repairs, expenses, management fees, insurance, property taxes, and more.
 You do not want to pay yourself the entirety of rent that your business is earning, or your business will quickly be in the red.
 Meet with a real estate savvy CPA to discuss making the numbers work, or at the very least, put together a spreadsheet.
 We always recommend being conservative with your numbers so there are no surprises.

 How Much Money Should You Pay Yourself

 How much money you decide to personally make from your real estate business is a very personal decision.
 This can depend on many factors.
 Do you have a loan you need to pay off?
 What is your investment strategy?
 What season of life (and business!) are you in?
 If you’re just starting out and need the extra income to make ends meet, you might be inclined to take a larger chunk of cash flow for personal use.
 If you’re focused on portfolio growth, you might want to take very little so you can reach your goals at an accelerated rate.
 Just be honest with yourself, and know that this number can change over time.

 Look Into the “Profit First” Model